Table of Contents

 For this reason, many air source heat pumps are equipped with a secondary method of generating heat.
 Common heat pump secondary heat is usually electric heat but there are other types of providing secondary heating for air source systems such as a gas or oil furnace.
 In other words, the secondary heating system is only engaged as necessary when the refrigeration method of generating heat is inadequate and/or the outside HP condenser calls for the defrost cycle to be engaged.
 The HP thermostat controls all this except for the defrost cycle.

 Defrost Cycle | Heat Pump Thermostats

-When an air to air HP defrosts cycle engages the refrigeration circuits change over from generating heat to actually engaging the cooling cycle just as the thermostat was set to air conditioning.
+When an air to air HP defrosts, the cycle engages the refrigeration circuits to change over from generating heat to engaging the cooling cycle just as the thermostat was set to air conditioning.
 It becomes necessary to counter-balance this cooling effect by turning on the secondary heat.
-This is not controlled by the HP thermostat but by a solid-state circuit board which is typically in the condenser.
+That is not controlled by the HP thermostat but by a solid-state circuit board, which is typically in the condenser.

 Heat Pump Thermostats - Controlling Heating and Cooling | Heat Pump Thermostats